 As of the last update, Studio BONES, Weekly Shonen Jump, Shueisha, or any company related to the production of the anime has not officially confirmed the My Hero Academia Season 6 release date.
-Nor has the production of another MHA sequel been announced.
+However, the production of another MHA sequel been announced.

 Once the news is officially confirmed this article will be updated with the relevant information.

-In the meantime, it’s possible to speculate about when, or if, the Boku no Hero Academia Season 6 release date will occur in the future.
+In the meantime, it’s possible to speculate about when the Boku no Hero Academia Season 6 release date will occur in the future.

-A sixth season is inevitable given the ongoing anime’s popularity.
+A sixth season was inevitable given the ongoing anime’s popularity.
 The only major wrinkle is the ongoing coronavirus pandemic.